-Digital technology has blurred the lines between newspaper, magazine, broadcast, book, textbook, lecture, conference and exhibition—all formats with which I have had some experience.
-The possibilities are extraordinary.
-I now look at everything through a digital media lens, noting information flows, collaborative potential and how new value might be leveraged through different contexts and platforms.
-I look for connections that cross disciplines and platforms that combine media.
+Digital technology blurs the lines between newspaper, magazine, broadcast, book, textbook, lecture, conference and exhibition—all formats with which I have had some experience.
+I look at everything now through a digital media lens, noting information flows and how new value can be leveraged from content through contextual mix and presentation.
+I look for connections across disciplines and platforms that combine media.

-As a writer, editor, curator, producer, photographer and managing director of a suite of children’s media properties, the core challenge is the same: finding compelling ways to present information that is useful and, depending on the project, entertaining as well.
+As a writer, editor, curator, producer, photographer and managing director of a suite of children’s media properties, the core challenge is the same: finding compelling ways to present information that is useful and, when appropriate, entertaining as well.

 TrackerNews, a demo news aggregator developed for InSTEDD (an independent spin-off of Google.org's humanitarian practice), provided a wonderful opportunity to experiment with a number of ideas around contextual relevance and information as a flexible asset.
-The format was simple: Suites of between 8 and 40 links about topics bridging the health, humanitarian and tech beats cycled through the site together: news stories, research papers, videos, podcasts, websites, books and digital tools that then went into a searchable database.
-The defining metric was the quality of the link, which made it possible to include relatively obscure but brilliant research papers that might not get many hits.
+The format was simple: Three columns through which suites of between 8 and 40 links on topics bridging the health, humanitarian and tech beats cycling through the site: news stories, research papers, videos, podcasts, websites, books and digital tools, which then went into a searchable database.
+The defining metric was the quality of the link, which made it possible to include relatively obscure research papers.
 From epidemiology to climate change, mobile tech to energy grids, and agriculture to demographic trends, the project's twin missions were to expand awareness across sectors while creating an increasingly valuable resource.

 The team also experimented with a personal aggregation tool that in some ways anticipated Pinterest, allowing users to create and group their own categories and sub-categories of links.
 By putting the “human algorithm” back into the equation, we hoped to counter balance the limitations and skews of search engine “filter bubbles.”

-Today, the ease with which digital content can be created presents both an opportunity and a challenge.
-Almost any organization can and likely should add publishing to its repertoire, but information assets can quickly become stranded assets unless packaged in formats that are convenient and presented in contexts that are useful.
+Today the ease with which digital content can be created presents both an opportunity and a challenge.
+Almost any organization can and should add publishing to its repertoire.
+Yet digital information assets, which can be anything from a video or a pdf to photos and 3D printing files, quickly become stranded assets unless packaged in formats that are convenient and presented in contexts that are useful.
 I founded Arc, an editorial practice, to help companies, conferences, research institutions and foundations do just that.
-The revolution in digital publishing over the last couple of years has truly changed the game.
+The revolution in digital publishing has truly changed the game.
 Media aren't just for media companies anymore.
-New and powerful platforms have slashed production and distribution costs, while providing almost endless options to repurpose, bundle and share content.
-The lessons of TrackerNews project have become even more relevant.
+New and powerful platforms have slashed production and distribution costs while providing almost endless options to repurpose, bundle and share content.

 This website is set up as a digital portfolio.
-Each of the four main sections includes a background essay, captioned photographs, slideshows and videos:
+Each of the five sections includes a background essay, photographs, slideshows and videos:

-Projects in one area have inspired or otherwise informed projects in others.
-The Art of the Message, a large survey exhibit on the evolution of the modern newspaper as a graphic medium, sparked an idea for a nationally syndicated newspaper children's section called curiocity.
+Projects in one area have inspired and informed projects in other areas.
+The Art of the Message, for example—an exhibition on the evolution of the modern newspaper as a graphic medium—sparked an idea for a nationally syndicated newspaper children's section called curiocity.
 Work on the television documentary Wildlife Wars led to a special report on invasive diseases for BusinessWeek magazine.
-And, of course, my ongoing work with children's author and visual learning strategist Stuart J. Murphy has deepened my understanding of design and visual communication, with implications across the board.
+My ongoing work with children's author and visual learning strategist Stuart J. Murphy has deepened my understanding of design and visual communication, with implications across the board.

-There are also digital versions of two exhibitions on the website: The Art of the Message and Mickey Pallas Photographs, a retrospective of the work of a Chicago-based photojournalist, with an introduction by Studs Terkel.
+There are also digital versions of two exhibitions on the website: The Art of the Message and Mickey Pallas Photographs, a retrospective of the work of a Chicago-based photojournalist that includes an introduction by Studs Terkel.